tyjvazum/arb/docs/src/guides/sat-hunting.md

 Sat Hunting
 ===========

 *This guide is out of date.
-Since it was written, the `ord` binary was changed to only build the full satoshi index when the `--index-sats` flag is supplied.
+Since it was written, the `arb` binary was changed to only build the full satoshi index when the `--index-sats` flag is supplied.
-Additionally, `ord` now has a built-in wallet that wraps a Bitcoin Core wallet.
+Additionally, `arb` now has a built-in wallet that wraps a Bitcoin Core wallet.
-See `ord wallet --help`.*
+See `arb wallet --help`.*

 Ordinal hunting is difficult but rewarding.
 The feeling of owning a wallet full of UTXOs, redolent with the scent of rare and exotic sats, is beyond compare.